alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You need a supplier document if you’re moving the seeds, roots or any other plant ‘propagation material’ from ornamental plants.

-You don't need a supplier document if both:

-* your goods are for retail sale
-* you're a small producer selling to the local market - you must sell your produce within a 50 metres radius of your site and mark it 'for direct sale to the public only'.

 If you’re not sure, contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices).

 ###Get permission to make passports or supplier documents